 Plan and Regulate for Access

-While creating and enforcing regulations is unique to the government, knowledge of the planning process will enable interested parties to lobby for effective regulations and plan for the future of their towns.
+• While creating and enforcing regulations is unique to the government, knowledge of the planning process will enable interested parties to provide support for effective regulations and plan for the future of their towns.

 What planning processes exist for securing access in waterfront towns?

-Mandatory Shoreland Zoning: Though the Mandatory Shoreland Zoning Act is not a planning program per se, it requires all municipalities to adopt and enforce mandatory shoreland zoning districts and regulations that can protect existing access to the shore, consistent with state guidelines.
+Mandatory Shoreland Zoning: Though the Mandatory Shoreland Zoning Act is not a planning program, it requires all municipalities to adopt and enforce mandatory shoreland zoning districts and regulations that protect existing access to the shore, consistent with state guidelines.

 What is zoning and how can it be used as an incentive for protecting access?